MinimSecure/unum-sdk/Build.md

 by the 3rd parties integrating Minim agent into their firmware on their own.
-The development can be started by adding the harware specific files to the open source repo, then later the fles can be pulled into an external location using the "./mk_hwtype.sh -X <path>" command and subsequently referred to during the build by "ADD_TARGET=<path>" make argument.
+The development can be started by adding the harware specific files to the open source repo, then later the fles can be pulled into an external location using the "./mk_hwtype.sh -X &lt;path&gt;" command and subsequently referred to during the build by "ADD_TARGET=&lt;path&gt;" make argument.

 You might have to make sure your system meets all the requrements necessary for building for a specific device model/target.
 Most likely